 Prepare yourself to have cabinet doors and drawers drying where ever you can find a place to put them.
 We had stuff literally drying everywhere. (btw, see those 2- 32 ounce containers) I am not lying when I tell you we used 2 containers and that is it!

-Alright now to see the finished look! (remember, I also painted my walls and added a backsplash, I will post that in a blog soon.
+Alright now to see the finished look! (remember, I also painted my walls (the color is Shark Fin by Behr) and added a backsplash, that blog post can be read here!

 Once we re-attached the doors and put the drawers back in we did use 220 sand paper (sponge type) to sand the surfaces smooth.
 We dusted off with a simply dry large paint brush and we added 1 coat of Waverly Wax (matte finish) with a Paint Pixie Wax brush.
 We allowed to dry and we buffed with a t-shirt rag.
 Re-attached hardware and DONE!

 I can not shout to the roof top much louder that I had the flu (hubs didn’t).